 You are spreading the word that our life is absurd, that more evil will even the score!

-So I beg you to pause, ponder why we have laws, be the cure, not the cause
+So we beg you to pause, ponder why we have laws, be the cure, not the cause

 Haker Na!

 (This seems to have a powerful effect on Pinchas.
 He stands trembling, transfixed for a moment, eyes closed, then opens them and speaks.)